xoap-io/xoap-uberagent-kibana-dashboards/README.md

 - Submit a Pull Request so that we can review your changes

 > NOTE: Be sure to merge the latest changes from "upstream" before making a pull request!

+---

+## About uberAgent and ElasticSearch

+The uberAgent does not deliver dashboards for Kibana or OpenSearch.
+So we at [XOAP](https://xoap.io) thought it would be a good idea to start with it.
+We implemented a lot of dashboards in the past months and have decided to make those available to the community.
+This way the community can collaborate on them and bring them to the next level together.

+---

 ## Configure uberAgent for ElasticSearch / OpenSearch